youngzar/wra410/README.md

 4. Use a table to format the Grading Scale on the Assignments page.

 5. Reformat the Student Groups.
 Use a different color for links, add a title for each group, seperate each student.
-Use multiple columns for the divs.
+Use multiple columns for the divs. **Changed link colors to blue**

-6. Add navgation to the Schedule webpage. **done same navigation as other pages**
+6. Add navgation to the Schedule webpage. **Done**

 7. Revise the rows and columns on the Schedule webpage so the information is clearer or prettier.